gravitational/teleport/build.assets/tooling/cmd/resource-ref-generator/README.md

 ## Configuration

-The path to a YAML configuration file with the following fields:
+The generator uses a YAML configuration file with the following fields.

 ### Main config

 - `required_field_types`: a list of type info mappings (see "Type info") indicating type names of fields that must be present in a dynamic resource before we include it in the reference.
-For example, if this is "Metadata" from package "types", a struct type must include a field with the a field of "types.Metadata" before we add it to the reference.
+For example, if this is `Metadata` from package `types`, a struct type must include a field with the a field of `types.Metadata` before we add it to the reference.

 - `source` (string): the path to the root of a Go project directory.